dhernandezl/ILS-ProblemNQueens/README.md

   end
   return s
 ```

-<p>The neighborhood search and pivot rule used for replacement are usually:</p>
+S generates several candidate solutions that can be obtained by applying specific modifications or "moves" to s.
+The neighborhood search and pivot rule used for replacement are usually:
 <ol type="A">
   <li>Select the best neighbor of all (best-improvement rule).</li>
   <li>Select the first neighbor that improves the solution (first-improvement rule).</li>